Mathematics in Education and Industry (MEI)

 MEI takes various opportunities to share and discuss with you the changing landscape of mathematics education, including consultation, discussions, social media, and our newsletters.
 Another way you can get involved is through our membership scheme.
 Our local branches for Members and Educational Associates provide professional development as well as a forum for discussion.

 MEI is an independent charity; any income generated through our work is used to support mathematics education.
-We are a partner in the NCETM consortium, with responsibility for the secondary mathematics strand and also manage the government-funded Further Mathematics Support Programme.
+We are a partner in the NCETM consortium, and also manage the government-funded Advanced Mathematics Support Programme.

 Maths Item of the Month